Hallur20/GutenbergDatabaseExamProject/README.md

 <p>This is our solution for the <a href="https://github.com/datsoftlyngby/soft2019spring-databases/tree/master/Exam"> Gutenberg project </a>.
 We have used Java as the programming language and the two databases used are MySQL and MongoDB.
 </p>
-<p>We chose to use a Scanner as the user interface of our application, which is used to execute the queries in the application.</p>
+<p>We chose to use a command-line interface (using Scanner in Java) as the user interface of our application, which is used to execute the queries in our application.</p>

 <Strong>Our report can be found <a href="https://github.com/Hallur20/GutenbergDatabaseExamProject/blob/master/Gutenberg%20rapport.pdf">here</a></strong>.